memgraph/docs/mage/algorithms/overview.md

 that don't have them.

 ### Node2Vec

 [Node2Vec](/algorithms/machine-learning-graph-analytics/node2vec.md) is based on random walks.
-The point of this method is mapping nodes that are most likely to be within a common random walk to the same place in n-dimensional space.
+The point of this method is to map nodes that are most likely to be within a common random walk to the same place in n-dimensional space.

 ### Graph Clustering

 In graph theory, [Graph
 clustering](/algorithms/machine-learning-graph-analytics/graph-clustering-algorithm.md)
 is used to find subsets of similar nodes and group them together.